-Top 5 Applications to Run on Single Board Servers
+Top 5 Applications to Run on Single Board Servers in Your Homelab

 With the growing popularity of single board servers in the Internet of Things (IoT) and edge computing domains, an increasing number of people have begun to explore the potential of these low-power, cost-effective devices.
 In this article, we present five applications that are ideally suited for running on single board servers, including Docker and four additional applications that can be set up using Docker.

 Docker is an open-source application container engine, enabling developers to package applications and their dependencies into lightweight, portable containers.
 This containerization technology is particularly useful on single board servers, as it allows for the easy deployment and running of multiple applications on limited hardware resources.
 Docker simplifies the development, testing, and deployment of applications.

 It is important to note that the performance and availability of Docker are restricted by hardware resources.
 If you plan to run multiple containers simultaneously on a server or run containers that require high performance (such as high-density databases or large caches), additional hardware resources may be required to ensure that they can run and respond to requests effectively.
 We recommend having at least a 1 GHz processor or faster, at least 2GB RAM, and enough available disk space to store Docker images and container data (specific requirements depend on the size and number of applications).